 Expect enrapturing visuals: soaring coastal mountains laden with cedar, fir, and spruce trees overlook fjord-like waters, and wildlife sightings, from bald eagles to black bears, are always possible.

-Once you’re off the ferry at Saltery Bay, drive north for approximately 10 km; you’ll see the entrance sign on the right side of the road across the highway from Loubert Road (entrance to the community of Stillwater).
+Once you’re off the ferry at Saltery Bay, drive north for approximately 10 km and you’ll see the entrance sign on the right side of the road across the highway from Loubert Road (entrance to the community of Stillwater).
 After turning right, drive up the hill and approximately 5 km in, you’ll be at the start of the Route, Lois Lake Campsite.
 It is not recommended to start from the north end of the route due to the steep grade along the Windsor-Goat portage.

 Once again, we suggest taking all the time you can to explore the beauty of this incredible chain of lakes.
 Your portages are often through beautiful old growth forest and the lakes are peaceful, serene, and generally calm.
 With any paddling, you’ll want to be prepared for your longer paddling stretches by watching and predicting weather patterns so you are not paddling through rough waves and strong winds.
 Paddle earlier in the day to avoid gusty winds and wind down at your campsite early to enjoy a great dinner, swimming, and the overall beauty of the area.